WakiMak/trentent.github.io-forked/_posts/2013-11-15-error-launching-batch-file-from-within-appv-5-bubble.md

 </div>

 <div>
-  This command was failing. Â It appears that when you are launching the .cmd file directly AppV 5 starts the cmd.exe *outside* the AppV bubble and it doesn&#8217;t connect to the appvve. Â To correct this I tried this command line:
+  This command was failing. Â It appears that when you are launching the .cmd file directly AppV 5 starts the cmd.exe *outside* the AppV bubble and it doesn't connect to the appvve. Â To correct this I tried this command line:
 </div>

 <div>